This is a named option in the Electrical and Computer Engineering MS that is offered in an online format.

 UW–Madison’s Department of Electrical and Computer Engineering is recognized for excellence in research, instruction, and service to the profession.
 It ranks among the top electrical and computer engineering departments in national surveys, consistently producing talented graduates whose skills are highly respected throughout the nation and around the world.

-UW–Madison’s online engineering graduate programs are world-class degree and consistently ranked in the Top 10 online engineering master’s programs by U.S. News & World Report.
+UW–Madison’s online engineering graduate programs are world-class degrees and consistently ranked in the Top 10 online engineering master’s programs by U.S. News & World Report.

 Please consult the table below for key information about this degree program’s admissions requirements.
 The program may have more detailed admissions requirements, which can be found below the table or on the program’s website.